This event has been and gone.

 Run Logan Run

-Run Logan Run is a collaboration between drummer Dan Johnson and saxophonist Andrew Hayes.
+Run Logan Run is a collaboration between drummer Matt Brown and saxophonist Andrew Hayes.
 Taking cues from the British Punk Jazz scene and utilising extended breathing techniques and special FX (championed by horn players such as Mats Gustafson and Colin Stetson), they create music that is both beautiful and brutal.

 Tetes De Pois